 Here’s a quick recap:

 - Take advantage of this under-utilized holiday: Do something for Free Shipping Day!

-- Use a straightforward, comprehensible, email to advertise a simple promotion.
-More complex promotions (with multiple ways to save) warrant more “flashy” emails which take more time to produce and is harder for subscriber to understand
+- Use a straightforward, comprehensible email to advertise a simple promotion.
+More complex promotions (with multiple ways to save) warrant more “flashy” emails which take more time to produce and are harder for subscribers to understand

 - Align your “free shipping” offer with your average product’s price point